THE DIVINE FIRE

 All sin and sinners in the Kingdom will be cast into the fire.

-And shall cast them into a furnace of fire: there shall be wailing and gnashing of teeth.
+“and will cast them into the furnace of fire.
+There will be wailing and gnashing of teeth.
 (Matthew 13:42)

 The Kingdom of God will be purged in the last days.